-\ The above mentioned Members of the Board of Directors were elected at the Company's Annual Ordinary Shareholders' Meeting held on July 2, 2008.
-Their term will expire at the next Ordinary Shareholders' Meeting that will approve the annual accounts for the year ended December 31, 2010.
+^{} The above mentioned Members of the Board of Directors were elected at the Company's Annual General Shareholders' Meeting held on April 28, 2011.

 Pasquale Natuzzi, currently Chairman of the Board of Directors and Chief Executive Officer, founded the Company in 1959.
-Mr. Natuzzi held the title of sole Director of the Company from its incorporation in 1972 until 1991, when he became the Chairman of the Board of Directors.
+Mr. Natuzzi held the title of Sole Director of the Company from its incorporation in 1972 until 1991, when he became the Chairman of the Board of Directors.
+Mr. Natuzzi has creative skills and is directly involved with brand development and product styling.
+He takes care of strategic partnerships with existing and new accounts.